duckietown/docs-brown/book/doc-sky/65-transforms/10-assignment.md

    in the $x$ direction, flies up in $z$ $0.5$ meters, and then moves backward in the $y$ direction $-1$ meter.

    4.1.
-Draw the robot's trajectory. *Submit this picture as `trajectory.png`.*
+Draw the robot's trajectory in three dimensions on a labeled coordinate frame.
+You can draw it by hand and take a picture or scan it, or use an image editor or drawing program.  *Submit this picture as `trajectory.png`.*

    4.2.
 Write out the transformations as three separate transformation matrices.
+Write this answer in answers.md.

    4.3.
 Multiply the matrices together to get one single transform.
+Write this answer in answers.md.

    4.4.
 Multiply the matrix by the robot's position vector to get its new location.
+Write this answer in answers.md.

    Show all of your work